garystafford/k8s-istio-observe-backend/README.md

 A 'trace' JSON object is returned by each service to the up-stream calling service (show below).
 The traces have no real function other than to confirm the service-to-service calls succeeded.
 They do not support or enhance Istio's observability capabilities.

+This README outlines deploying the Microservices/RabbitMQ/MongDB stack locally to Docker Swarm.
+Then, deploying the same stack to Google Cloud Platform (GCP) Google Kubernetes Engine (GKE), with Istio 1.0.5 and all associated telemetry components: Prometheus, Grafana, Zipkin, Jaeger, Service Graph, and Kiali.

 ![Architecture Diagram](architecture_diagram_v2.png)

 ## Requirements